 Constructive Feedback

-Constructive feedback increases self-awareness, offers options and encourages development, so it can be important to learn to give it and receive it.
-Constructive feedback does not mean only positive feedback.
+feedback does not mean only positive feedback.
 Negative feedback given skillfully can be very important and useful.

 Destructive feedback means that which is given in an unskilled way, which leaves the recipient simply feeling bad with seemingly nothing in which to build or options for using the learning.